roobottom/albie-and-ember/data/page-04.md

 ---
 But then, what's this?

 The wind began to blow.
-A little at first.
-Albie felt it rush over him.
-His little arms and legs began to move.
+A little at first, Albie felt his little flappy arms and legs begin to move.

 It got stronger, and stronger until… Albie took off!